Hammersmith: A growing story

 Minnie, then, had come into it…and Ruby had never spoken to Miss Leybourne at all.
 Minnie was near being the star of Starkweather’s Varieties.
 “I’ll come along with Ruby on the next train.
 Or the one after.
 Really!”

 By really, she’d meant to say, you ought to be ashamed.
-And he ought to have.
+And so he ought to have.
 He’d have killed them, the cheapskate.
-Though the question was somewhat moot, now she’d set the poor dears to fend for themselves.
+Though the question was somewhat moot, now she’d had to set the poor dears to fend for themselves.

 Minnie was a great heroine to Ruby, but the very idea of their doing an act together…

-Her shoes began to pinch, the leather shrinking up from the wet; her skirts also had grown heavy.
+Her shoes began to pinch, the leather shrinking up from the wet; her skirts also had grown heavy at the hem.
 She supposed the only dry spot would be down there, under the little bridge.

 And like Hogben, Ruby surprised a strange young man.

-He was lying as though asleep, his trousers rolled, knees bent, his bare feet under water.
+He was lying as though asleep, his trousers rolled, knees bent, bare feet under water.